BrendanHiggins/BrendanHiggins.github.io/_posts/2021-09-10-dagapeyeff.md

 ![Oxford Letter](/assets/images/dagapeyeff/old-letter-edit.png)

 I did edit the letter - I felt weird about putting someone's address on the internet, even if it was from 1952.
 As far as I can tell, this quote from d'A is not printed anywhere else on the internet.
-Alas, after 17 years I could provide an actual (second hand) an actual citation for the mysterious Wikipedia sentence about a forgotten solution.
+Alas, after many years I could provide an actual (second hand) citation for the mysterious Wikipedia sentence about a forgotten solution.
 I do wish the letter was dated closer to 1939, but 1952 will do and aligns nicely with the removal of the cipher from the edition printed that same year.

 Anyway...